Tricked-dev/Dankdeck.xyz/README.md

 - Add delay to meme
 - Make meme numbers make sense
 - Add account deletion process with memes being put on auction on delete
+- Add confetti and make the game feel more gamey